paulin-crtn/ans-saa/cloudwatch/README.md

 Collects and manages operational data.

 - **Metrics** : Collection of related data point in a time ordered structure: CPU Usage, Network IN/OUT, Disk IO.
 Datapoint contains a timestamp and a value.
-Dimensions separate datapoints for different things or perspectives within the same metric.
+Dimensions separate data-points for different things or perspectives within the same metric.

 - **Logs** : In order to keep things separated, CloudWatch uses **namespace** (container for related data).